thephilwells/color-balance/README.md

 # How To Play

 Paint on the canvas and balance the 4 colors in the palette as many times as you can before time runs out.
-The ratio of colors is shown in the bar above the canvas; match the ratios of the 4 colors as show in the top bar to score 1 point.
+The ratio of colors is shown in the bar above the canvas; match the ratios of the 4 colors as shown in the top bar to score 1 point.

 ## 1-Player Mode